leighmcculloch/go-static/README.md

     }
     ```

-3. (Optional) Configure the `Source` and `Build` directories, and other things.
+3. (Optional) Configure the setup.

     ```go
-    s.SourceDir = "source" // The root directory for templates
     s.BuildDir = "build"   // The root directory for the built website s.ServerPort = 4567    // The port served on when running in server mode s.TemplateFuncs = template.FuncMap{...} // A map of functions available to templates